appvia/tako/docs/reference/config-params.md

 Kev uses the following heuristics to derive that information for each service:

 If compose file(s) specifies the `healthcheck.test` attribute key in a service config it will use its value.
-If probe is not defined it will prompt the user to define one by injecting generic echo command.
+If probe is not defined, it will prompt the user to define one by injecting a generic echo command.

-#### Default: echo "prompt user to define the probe"
+#### Default: echo "<generic prompt text>"

 #### Possible options: shell command

-> x-k8s.workload.livenessProbe.exec.command
+> workload.livenessProbe.exec.command
 ```yaml
 version: 3.7
 services: